liquidrinu/Arduino/README.md

 2.)
 SDA and SCL wires need to be swapped around

 3.)
 Enter your own SSID and PASSWORD in the "MAIN.ino" or "D8_hack.ino" file

+    Alternatively use D8_PORTAL.ino to add credentials through a webportal at runtime

 4.) upload the code
 ```